sadienordstrand/faceplace-marketbook/README.md

 <summary><strong>If your computer won't open the Start file</strong></summary>

-Both systems block programs that aren't from an identified company, and this one isn't — signing software requires a paid Apple or Microsoft developer account.
+Both systems block programs that aren't from an identified company, and this one isn't.
-You allow it once and then it's remembered.

 **Windows** shows a blue "Windows protected your PC" box.
 Click **More info**, then **Run anyway**.

-**Mac** shows *"Apple could not verify ... is free of malware"*, offering only **Move to Trash** or **Done**.
-There's no "open anyway" in that box, and right-clicking the file doesn't help either — macOS removed that shortcut in 2024.
+**Mac** shows *"Apple could not verify ... is free of malware"*.
 The button you need is in Settings:

-1. Click **Done** to dismiss the box.
 2. Open **System Settings** → **Privacy & Security**.
 3. Scroll down to the **Security** section.
 You'll see a line saying `"Start Faceplace (Mac).command" was blocked to protect your Mac`, with an **Open Anyway** button next to it.
 Click it.
 4. Confirm with your password or Touch ID, and click **Open Anyway** again if asked.

-Double-clicking works from then on.
-If that line isn't there, it's because the button only appears for about an hour after a blocked attempt — double-click the Start file again, then go back and look.

 **Mac, alternative that always works:** you can run it from Terminal instead and skip Apple's permission entirely.